wagslane/blog/content/posts/continuous-deployments-arent-continuous-disruptions.md

 Continuous deployments don’t create more bugs, but they do make it easier to get fixes out for existing bugs.

-## Even without bugs, aren’t continuous updates disruptive to end-users?
+## Even without bugs, aren’t continuous updates disruptive to end users?

 They can be, but it depends.